arvidn/libtorrent/trunk/docs/manual.rst

 		int max_uploads() const;

 ``set_max_uploads()`` sets the maximum number of peers that's unchoked at the same time on this torrent.
 If you set this to -1, there will be no limit.
+This defaults to infinite.
+The primary setting controlling this is the global unchoke slots limit, set by ``unchoke_slots_limit`` in session_settings_.

 ``max_uploads()`` returns the current settings.